intel-iot-devkit/how-to-code-samples/README.md

-These applications are how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+These applications are Intel® IoT how-to code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

-Refer to each code samples README.md for instructions.
+For instructions, refer to README.md for each code sample.